 Authoritative information on Cannabis can be hard to come by.
-One place you very seldom find it is on Internet grow forums.
+One place you very seldom find it is on Internet grow forums or social media.
 Good books and peer-reviewed scientific studies should always be the first place you look.

 Cannabis: A Complete Guide by Ernest Small (2016) is about as authoritative as it gets.
 And it’s in print, albeit expensive.
 A pirated version is currently available here, though the index and references are missing.
-Together with Small’s recent papers, that’s already an abundance of reliable information to draw on.
+Together with Dr. Small’s recent papers, that’s already an abundance of reliable information to draw on.

 As for cultivation, where legal, the best place to start is always work by crop scientists and horticulturalists, even if not directly about Cannabis itself.
 The crucial thing is to keep it simple.